drug-design/course/docs/chapters/molecular-similarity.md

 ### Binary and Distance-Based Formulas
 *[nce]: New Chemical Entity: a compound not previously described.

-Depending on how molecules are encoded (using either binary strings or numerical descriptors), the similarity indexes are calculated from either binary or numerical values.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/binary-distance-based-formulas-577d2cb4'><i class='fa fa-play' aria-hidden='true'></i></button>Depending on how molecules are encoded (using either binary strings or numerical descriptors), the similarity indexes are calculated from either binary or numerical values.
 They are assigned the same name (e.g. Tanimoto) but have different mathematical forms.
 When the calculation are based on binary values the numerical similarity measure is called the "Similarity Coefficient" and when the calculations are based on numerical values it is called the "Distance Coefficient".
 *[nce]: New Chemical Entity: a compound not previously described.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.